mattbierner/blog.mattbierner.com/_posts/2016-05-09-vernacular.md

 ---

 > My life fades.
 All that remain are memories.
 I remember a time of language... of text... of words.
 Gone now...<br><br>
 > The words turned against us.
-Slowly at first – a double entendre here, a bit of innuendo there – but when the Soviets launched *Urban Dictionary* in 1991, things went exponential.
+Slowly at first—a double entendre here, a bit of innuendo there—but when the Soviets launched *Urban Dictionary* in 1991, things went exponential.
 More and more words became saddled with alternative meanings and people started to forget the old definitions all together.
 Day-to-day communication became stilted and awkward.
 Misunderstandings.
 Fear.
 Chaos.
 Governments sought to maintain order by cordoning off a few thousand safe words.
 These too fell.
 And then, nothing remained.<br><br>
 > The wasteland stretches before me.
 Even my internal monologue grows more corrupted by the day.
 This world's only got one shot left.
 The year is 1999. *This* is the future!

 Faux-eighties movie intros aside, this so-called *phrasing singularity* is probably in my top eight most feared apocalypse scenarios.
 When I think of all the good, innocent words that have been corrupted and debased over the years, I can't help but feel that we are quickly approaching a tipping point, after which all normal communication will be impossible; a *Kessler syndrome* of vulgarity if you will.